 Retail sales had fallen on an annual basis for the first time in six months in November after a Covid-19 shutdown of large parts of the economy led to a 4.7% drop.

 Commenting on today's figures, the CSO said that while the volume of sales in bars increased almost four-fold in December compared to November, it represented just over one third of the volume of sales in December 2019.

 December also saw sales of clothing, footwear and textiles soar by 160.9%, while Furniture & Lighting sales jumped by 63.5%.
 Sales in department stores increased by 42.6% and car sales were up 26.8%, while fuel sales rose by 11.1%.

-The CSO noted that retail sales in August were 8.9% higher than in February before the Covid-19 crisis started.
+The CSO noted that retail sales in December were 10.4% higher than in February before the Covid-19 pandemic crisis started.